methane/methane.github.io-src/content/posts/reduce-allocation-in-go-code.md

 ## Conclusion

-Go's compiler is not intelligent compared with gcc or clagn.
+Go's compiler is not intelligent compared with gcc or clang.
 You should use some tips to reduce allocation.

 But Go's runtime is great.
 I can measure and find allocation quickly.
 I think it is more important than magical optimization.